OLIVIA K. SMITH, FAMILY AND ELDER LAW ATTORNEY

 1 Day The Ohio Medicaid Manual training, Columbus, Ohio August 2016

 Being an attorney is a difficult job.
-In order to best serve you, I am passionate about personal wellness and have an interest in Yoga and Pilates as well as other types of exercise and personal development.
+In order to best serve you, I am passionate about exercise and personal development.
 I enjoy traveling on my off time.
-Some of the most exciting places I have traveled to are Thailand, China, Curacao, England, and, of course, New York City.
-I have a husband, two step-children and two cats.
+Some of the most exciting places I have traveled to are Thailand, China, Curacao, England, and New York City.
+I have a husband, two step-children and three very misbehaved cats.